wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ### Odd numbers have a middle

 Three doors have a middle one; four don't.[^1] However, if three doors form a triangle, it may not be clear which is the middle.[^2] We can at least say that if a set $S$ has an odd number of elements that are arranged "in a line", then $S$ has a middle element.
-Such an ordering seems to be called a _linear order_ or _total order_.[^3]
+It seems that such an ordering is called a _linear order_ or _total order_.[^3]

 ## Notes